1921 in Germany: Foreign affairs

 Some important agreements and treaties with foreign states were concluded during the year.
 On May 6 an economic agreement was concluded with the Russian Soviet Republic, and a German delegation under Professor Kurt Wiedenfeld was sent to Moscow.
 Peace with the United States was signed in Berlin on August 25, and was ratified by the German Reichstag on September 30 and by the American Senate on October 19.
 A treaty with China, proclaiming a state of peace between the two countries, was made on May 20.
 A treaty was concluded with Switzerland on December 3, which set up a court of arbitration to deal with disputes between the two countries.
 A series of economic treaties with Czechoslovakia, Italy, and the Kingdom of Serbs, Croats and Slovenes must be added, as well as a treaty of preference with Portugal.
 An agreement with the United Kingdom concerning the partial restoration of German private property was concluded on January 12.

+Plebiscites in Austrian Tyrol and Salzburg in 1921, saw majorities of 98.77% and 99.11% voted for a unification with Germany.